Men’s Mental Health in 2025: Breaking the Silence and Seeking Support

 📈 Track Progress Without Pressure

 Use journaling apps or simple habit trackers to celebrate small wins—like getting outside, calling a friend, or skipping alcohol for a day.
 Progress over perfection.
+Men in Pennsylvania often find success pairing these tools with outdoor routines like hiking state trails or walking along rivers, which therapists recommend for grounding.
+During colder months, indoor routines like strength training at home or indoor tracks can provide similar grounding benefits.

 Man exercising to better mental health and relieve stress